Neural Exploitation and Exploration of Contextual Bandits: Related Work

 \section{Related Work}

-\para{Constrained Contextual bandits}.
-The common constraint placed on the reward function is the linear assumption, usually calculated by ridge regression \citep{2010contextual, 2011improved,valko2013finite, dani2008stochastic}.
-The linear UCB-based bandit algorithms \citep{2011improved, 2016collaborative} and the linear Thompson Sampling \citep{agrawal2013thompson, abeille2017linear} can achieve satisfactory performance and the near-optimal regret bound of $\tilde{\mathcal{O}}(\sqrt{T})$.
-To relax the linear assumption, \citep{filippi2010parametric} generalizes the reward function to a composition of linear and non-linear functions and then adopts a UCB-based algorithm to estimate it; \citep{bubeck2011x} imposes the Lipschitz property on the reward metric space and constructs a hierarchical optimization approach to make selections; \citep{valko2013finite} embeds the reward function into Reproducing Kernel Hilbert Space and proposes the kernelized TS/UCB bandit algorithms.
+Assuming linear reward realization, linear UCB-based bandit algorithms \citep{2011improved, 2016collaborative} and linear Thompson Sampling \citep{agrawal2013thompson, abeille2017linear} demonstrate impressive empirical performance across various real-world scenarios, achieving a near-optimal regret bound of \(\tilde{\mathcal{O}}(\sqrt{T})\).
+To relax the linearity assumption, \citet{filippi2010parametric} generalize the reward function to include both linear and non-linear components, adopting a UCB-based algorithm for estimation.
+Similarly, \citet{bubeck2011x} impose the Lipschitz property on the reward metric space and develop a hierarchical optimization approach for selection. \citet{valko2013finite} embed the reward function into a Reproducing Kernel Hilbert Space and propose kernelized TS/UCB bandit algorithms.